skaija/susan-testing/Test/APIs/2-geocoding-api/address-search/index.md

 In this case, the search string matches perfectly a swedish place name, and consiquently the result is "Ulrikasborg, Helsingfors".
 In other words, the geocoding API does not act like a translation service.

-Note, that part of the provided geocoding data does not include Swedish names, and part of the data leaves the language context unknown.
+**Note:** Part of the provided geocoding data does not include Swedish names, and part of the data leaves the language context unknown.
 This may occasionally cause unexpected errors in language selection.

 ### Extra documentation